ocaml-sf/learn-ocaml/docs/tutorials/step-4.md

 ### Which method should I use ?

-Both method works well for a lot of exercises.
-However for functional types and tuples, you will need do give your types an alias to be able do use the second method (see the examples in `advanced_examples`) but it is useful if you need to grade several functions that share some input types.
+Both methods work well for a lot of exercises.
+However for functional types and tuples, you will need do give an alias to your types to be able do use the second method (see the examples in `advanced_examples`).
+This is useful if you need to grade several functions that share some input types.

 ---